dstergiou/deltasec/content/company/about.md

 * [Exin](https://www.exin.com/): ITIL Foundation
 * [BSI Group](https://www.bsigroup.com/): ISO 27001 Lead Implementer

-Additional information (for past employement and certifications) can be found on [Dimitrios's](https://www.linkedin.com/in/dstergiou/) profile on LinkedIn.
+Additional information (for past employment and certifications) can be found on [Dimitrios's](https://www.linkedin.com/in/dstergiou/) profile on LinkedIn.
 If you have any questions related to Dimitrios's qualifications don't hesitate to get in contact.
 A CV in PDF version can also be made available upon request.